Fact-checked against Department of Home Affairs – Working in Australia on 2026-04-25.

 The definition of “work” in the visa-condition sense is broader than most people assume.
 It generally includes:

-What the data suggests trips up the most people is the remote-work assumption: that if the employer is overseas, the bank account is overseas, and the work is delivered online, the visa rules don’t apply.
+The thing that trips up the most people is the remote-work assumption: that if the employer is overseas, the bank account is overseas, and the work is delivered online, the visa rules don’t apply.
 They do.
-The relevant question is where the worker is physically located while doing the work — not where the money goes.
-Anyone unsure should check their conditions on the VEVO online check.
+The question that matters is where you are physically located while doing the work – not where the money lands.
+If you’re not sure, check your conditions on the VEVO online check.

 Frequently asked questions